How to Keep Your WordPress Website Safe and Secure in 2019

 Backup your website weekly and store a copy in the cloud.

 Backing up your website isn’t going to secure your WordPress website, but it will help in case of a disaster.
 The reason we like UpdraftPlus is due to the fact that you can automate the process and store them in the cloud, so even if your entire server gets hit, you know you’ve got backups safe and ready to deploy.
+Learning how to backup WordPress is easier than you think!

 How to Automatically Backup WordPress